codefaux/persistence/README.md

-This mod allows you to bank money for future use.
+This mod allows you to bank money for future uses including wand crafting and spell purchase.
 You can bank automatically on death (amount configurable, 10%~100%, default 25%) or manually mid-run at the Lobby area.

 The "Lobby" area is, by default, the area between the stones with key bindings on them where you spawn, just outside the cave.